 STEM SMART will provide free complementary teaching and support to UK students at non-fee paying schools who have either experienced educational disadvantage or belong to a group that is statistically less likely to progress to higher education.
 It is targeted at students who:

 For further information, please visit the STEM SMART website.

 Natural Sciences –Biological: 10

 Natural Sciences –Physical: 10

-Natural Sciences –Biological: At least two A levels from Biology, Chemistry, Physics and Mathematics.
-A level Chemistry is an advantage and students are encouraged to take Mathematics to at least AS level.
+Natural Sciences –Biological: At least two A levels from Biology, Chemistry, Physics and Mathematics .
+We note almost all successful applicants have at least three science/mathematics A levels.
+A level Chemistry is an advantage since that qualification leads to the widest choice of first year courses.
+A-level Further Mathematics can be useful for certain aspects of the course but is not required for any pathway.
+Applicants are very strongly encouraged to take Mathematics to at least AS level.

 Natural Sciences –Physical: A levels in Mathematics and either Chemistry or Physics are essential; A or AS level Further Mathematics is very helpful but definitely not essential.

 Natural Sciences –Biological: Two interviews of between 20 and 30 minutes, concentrating on testing the candidate’s ability in and enthusiasm for science.